len067/EMU/README.md

 * **VIS_TOTAL** Total number of visibilities available
 * **VIS_FLAGGED** Number of visibilitiees flagged

-### <a name="cat"></a>3.3 Source matching `cat_match_cat_sb-fld.csv`
+### <a name="cat"></a>3.2 Source matching `cat_match_cat_sb-fld.csv`
 For each of SUMSS, NVSS, TGSS and ICRF, sources in the RACS mosaic selavy output were matched with catalogued sources.
-RACS sources were drawn from the Selavy file and chosen according to the selection criteria held in the file `$SURVEY/db-inputs/match_params.txt`.
+EMU sources were drawn from the Selavy file and chosen according to the selection criteria held in the file `$SURVEY/db-inputs/match_params.txt`.
 Sources were matched if their positions were found within the tolerance set in match_params.txt, typically 10 arceconds.
 The `cat_match` csv files has a row for each matched source, with columns as listed below.

 * **Component_ID** Identifier given by Selavy
 * **RA** Component Right Ascension in decimal degrees